zegkljan/evo/README.rst

 You can use the package "as is" without any installation:

 #.
 Download the whole package (its root directory).
 #.
-Copy its contents (should contain directory evo, README.rst,
+Copy its contents (should contain directory evo, files setup.py, README.rst,
    DESCRIPTION.rst and other files) to arbitrary location (here called ``DIR``).
 #.
 Done.
 To run, ``cd`` to ``DIR`` and from there run